 I have the primary needs of the Magic being a scoring PG, more shooters, and center depth.
 While not all of these will be filled in the draft, they can easily fill some of those needs.
 As of this post being published, the Magic hold the league’s 3rd worst record at 12-27.
 This means that the worst case scenario for the Magic would be 6th pick, which has a 4% chance of happening.
 Assuming they pick in the top 5, the Magic will very easily be able to address their needs in the draft.

-First, Luka Doncic, ranked #3 in my big board, seems like the most ideal fit for them should he be available.
+First, Luka Doncic, ranked #2 in my big board, seems like the most ideal fit for them should he be available.
 Mario Hezonja is likely gone after this season, after having his team option declined, and Terrence Ross is a free agent after the 2018-19 season.
-Beyond Jonathan Simmons and Evan Fournier, the Magic’s wing talent and depth is meager (assuming Isaac as a PF).
-Drafting Doncic will add a significant threat to the offense thanks to his elite scoring abilities and ability to be a secondary or primary ball handler.
+Beyond Jonathan Simmons and Evan Fournier, the Magic’s wing/guard talent and depth is meager (assuming Isaac as a PF).
+Drafting Doncic will add a significant threat to the offense thanks to his elite scoring abilities and ability to be a primary ball handler.
 He may be able to fill multiple needs with one pick, which should make him the Magic’s number one target in the draft.
 The Magic could also address wing in the 2nd round, as they are projected to have two early second round picks.

 Another option, should the Magic pick outside of the top 3, would be Oklahoma’s Trae Young.
 Trae Young would be an ideal fit with the Magic, as he can help address the shooting woes from the point guard position, and would also help facilitate the offense.
 However, his subpar finishing ability at the rim is worrisome.
 The Magic would need to weigh the pros and cons, but I, personally, think the pros outweigh the cons by a wide margin.